 If you want to make a request for your own personal data, we need the following information to allow us to process your request:

 - Your name & address – you can provide an email address, however you must be aware that we cannot confirm security once this leaves the Fife Council network.
 We send all hard copy responses via royal mail recorded delivery service and these will require to be signed for on receipt.

 - Description of the information you require – please provide us with as much detail as possible, so that you receive the information you require.
 If you know the Service that holds the information you require, advise us of this and where possible, provide the dates you require the information for/between.

 All information identified to fall into the scope of your request is required to be checked by the Information Management & Requests Team prior to releasing it.
 In some instances this can be extremely time consuming, therefore by providing as much information at the time the request is made may assist in speeding up our response to you.

 Proof of ID – We do this in various ways:

 - If you are currently in communication with a Local Authority Officer, such as a Social worker, or a teacher, then they can confirm your identity.
 Either ask them to confirm you are the named person making the request by emailing firstname.lastname@example.org from their work email account, or advise us of their name when making your request.

 - If you do not have current contact with a Local Authority Officer, once we receive your request we will provide an acknowledgement.
-This will advise you to take your proof of ID to a local office, school or Council building, so that a member of staff can confirm your ID.
+This will advise you to take your proof of ID to a Customer service centre, school or Council building, so that a member of staff can confirm your ID.
 Alternatively you can hand in your request by letter, bringing with you the relevant ID.